Enjoy this basic overview of the AP Theory. For more extensive information, video classes, and more: subscribe to TTV.

 Any focus on the exchange of information between self & others is impersonal.

-1st: Hoarding the aspect for yourself.
+1st (50%): Hoarding the aspect for yourself.
 A one-way street of energy into the self and you are the conductor.
 “I take what I want from the world in relation to the aspect as this is my greatest gift.”

-2nd: “Surfing” the aspect.
+2nd (35%): “Surfing” the aspect.
 The energy is available at all times and can be repeatedly crashed into the shore (other people).
 “I’m riding this wave until it crashes, then we repeat the cycle!”

-3rd: Maneuvering through the dangers of the aspect in hypervigilance.
+3rd (15%): Maneuvering through the dangers of the aspect in hypervigilance.
 The energy is violent and happening to you or around you without your consent.
 “I cannot control the aspect naturally unless I pay extreme attention to processing it.”

 The first position is what we hold closest to our chests as it feels like it was birthed from our very existence.
 At an early age we merge with the aspect which creates an ever-present belief that it must be protected at all costs.
 No one can come around touching and contaminating the way that we interact with our own perceived greatest gift, and if you thought that was narcissistic, wait until you back someone’s 1st aspect into a corner!
 Not only does it feel worth protecting but it energizes us to give a sense of aliveness in the fight against decay, entropy and meaninglessness – or as I call it: the accelerating carnival ride towards death.
-When nothing else in the outside world can be counted on you still have yourself, and coincidentally we often believe the first aspect and ourselves are one and the same.
+When nothing else in the outside world can be counted on we still have ourselves, and coincidentally we often believe the first aspect and ourselves are one and the same.
 The good news is this means it can never be lost.
 The bad news is others (as unintended as it may be) will still try to snag a piece of it.

 Each position forms a dyad with all other positions based on a shared valence.
 This dyad sits in a dichotomous relationship with the opposing dyad.
 These dichotomies form the basis of the functions.